mchorse/blockbuster/README.md

 ## Bug reports

+If you found a bug, or this mod crashed your game, make sure to check this [compatibility table and incompatible mod list](https://github.com/mchorse/mclib/wiki/Compatibility-table-of-McHorse%27s-mods) page.
+The most frequent issue people encounter is that they didn't install the compatible versions of my mods.
+Or updated only one mod while using older version of my other mods.

-If you found a bug, or this mod crashed your game.
-I'll appreciate if you could report a bug or a crash to me either on [issue tracker](https://github.com/mchorse/blockbuster/issues/), on PM or on [Twitter](https://twitter.com/McHorsy).
+If the versions of the mod are correct, then you can report a bug or a crash to me either on [issue tracker](https://github.com/mchorse/blockbuster/issues/), or on my [Discord server](https://discord.gg/qfxrqUF).
 Please, make sure to attach a crash log ([pastebin](http://pastebin.com) please) and description of a bug or crash and the way to reproduce it.
 Thanks!

 ## License